pattonsgirl/Spring2021-CEG3120/Ideas.md

     Project 1:
-    Set up an API key, create basic bot to confirm working connection
+    Set up an API key, create basic bot to confirm working connection Bot challenge: create something unique
+        Objective: learn to use an example to craft your own flair

     Project ?:
     Branch to make additions to python code